 While probing for nectar, the face of E. condamini is inserted into the corolla tube so that the crown and throat are covered by the petal lobes.
 This is facilitated by the exceptionally inflated corolla opening characteristic of the eucentropogonids (Lagomarsino et al. 2017).
 While narrow corolla apertures are thought to promote specialization (Temeles et al. 2002), the evolution of curvature might relax selection for corolla width.
 Conversely, because E. condamini tilts its head backwards during bill insertion, it may not be able to see the corolla opening; thus, a narrow corolla width could negatively affect pollination if the barriers to accessing nectar are too high (Westerkamp 1990; Rico-Guevara et al. 2021).

    In contrast to previous accounts of Sicklebill visitation to Centropogon (Stiles 1985; Stein 1987), we observed hovering in addition to perching.
-While floral orientation in some hummingbird-pollinated plants may have evolved to exclude non-hovering visitors (Colwell et al., submitted), hovering is one of the most energetically expensive modes of locomotion (Suarez & Gass 2002) and is avoided when perches are available (Westerkamp 1990).
-Recent work has found that short-billed hummingbird species have repeatedly evolved large claws that improve their ability to perch (Colwell et al., submitted).
+While floral orientation in some hummingbird-pollinated plants may have evolved to exclude non-hovering visitors (R. Colwell, pers. comm.), hovering is one of the most energetically expensive modes of locomotion (Suarez & Gass 2002) and is avoided when perches are available (Westerkamp 1990).
+Recent work has found that short-billed hummingbird species have repeatedly evolved large claws that improve their ability to perch (R. Colwell, pers. comm.).
 Conversely, long-billed species tend to hover to feed, supporting the idea that long (and sometimes curved) tubular flowers evolve in response to selection for pollinator specialization (Temeles et al. 2019).
 We speculate that the inflorescences of C. granulosus are lignified primarily to support and orient flowers, and are only opportunistically used by Sicklebills as perches.
 This is because open flowers tend to face away from the stem on long pedicels (Figure 2).
 This is in contrast to E. condamini visits to nearby Heliconia, which has flowers oriented so that the aperture is aligned with the perch (i.e. floral bract, Figure A11).
 Whether floral orientation promotes specialization in the eucentropogonids is an understudied aspect of pollination in this clade.

 Steady State Flowering and Traplining—